 It wasn’t too long ago that I was a new cigar smoker.
-Tim decided to open the shop six years ago and I didn’t have a clue what to do with a cigar.
-If you find yourself in the same boat, I’m going to give you a bit of knowledge that will help you avoid looking like a lost and confused puppy dog when you smoke your first cigar.
-We are going to skip past the “picking out the right cigar to try” step for now.
-We’ll circle back to that in another post, but for the time being, just stop in to your local shop (I hear there’s a great Pittsburgh shop called the Dirty Dog… just sayin’) and tell the person working that you’re new to this and need some help picking something out.
-They should be thrilled to walk you through some options.
-Today, we are gonna start with what you will want to do once you’ve got that cigar in your hands.
+Tim decided to open the shop twelve years ago and I didn’t have a clue what to do with a cigar.
+If you find yourself in the same boat, Shawn is going to give you a bit of knowledge that will help you avoid looking like a lost and confused puppy dog when you smoke your first cigar.

 Let’s start with a couple of basic terms that you’re going to want to know.
 While there are a ton of different shapes and sizes of cigars, they all generally fall into the “cylindrical and long” category.
 The first two terms you should become familiar with are the “head” and “foot” of the cigar.
 These are your respective ends of the cigar.
-The head of the cigar is the end you’ll want to cut.
+The cap of the cigar is the end you’ll want to cut.
 The foot of the cigar is the end you’ll want to light.
 The cap of the cigar is at the tip toward the head and is what you’ll actually be cutting.
 I was nice enough to put together a little diagram for you.
-Look at it, take it in, and then be sure to tell me how nice it looks.
-Thanks.

 Cheers and long ashes!!